 qualitatively larger than the set of real numbers.
 I believe he purposefully avoided

-However the above is resolved, it is only one of three issues I have discovered with
+Even if the above is ultimately a non-problem, it is only one of the three issues I

 cardinalities is due to his mixing of potential infinity with actual infinity,